.png)

 It tolls for thee.

-To all of those that graced my life with theirs.
+To all of those who graced my life with theirs.